-Farnham Castle remains one of the main features in the town and the character of Castle Street has been protected and enhanced.
+Farnham Castle and its wider setting remains one of the main features in the town and the character of Castle Street has been protected and enhanced.

-New development has merged in well with the existing character of Farnham and its distinctive areas and, where located at the edge of the town, is well integrated into the countryside.
+New development has merged well with the existing character of Farnham and its distinctive areas and, where located at the edge of the town, is well integrated into the countryside.

-Farnham Park and the Bishop's Meadow have been protected from inappropriate change and remain beautiful, natural green spaces for all to enjoy.
-The importance of the town's green infrastructure (GI) in contributing to the character of the town and its setting, for the health of the community and for wildlife has been fully recognised.
+The areas of high landscape value and the countryside separating distinctive parts of the built up area remain unchanged.
+Farnham Park and the Old Park area, Bishop's Meadow and Bourne Wood have been protected from inappropriate change and remain beautiful, natural green spaces for all to enjoy.
+The importance of the town's green infrastructure in contributing to the character of the town and its landscape setting, for the health of the community, providing sustainable transport links and for wildlife and climate change benefits has been fully recognised.

 The combination of public open spaces, the inclusion of green space in new development and the protection of trees particularly in areas where they form part of the character of an area, have resulted in the reinforcement and extension of a successful green infrastructure.

 The catchment-wide approach to addressing degradation of the water environment, in conformity with the EU Water Directive and taken by the Wey Landscape Project, welcomed and supported by the town, has resulted in many enhancements, designed to improve the natural functioning of the River Wey and associated wetland habitats.
-A number of specific enhancement projects have been initiated at Snailslynch, Waverley Abbey and upstream to Alton.
-Possible changes to the weirs on the river, to improve fish passage, are being actively investigated.
+A number of specific enhancement projects have been initiated including improved fish passage at Waverley Abbey and in Bishop's Meadow, and a fresh wetland habitat at Snailslynch.
 The extensive network of footpaths and bridleways has been preserved and enhanced by the provision of fresh paths and cycle ways in new development.
 Access to long-distance walks, converging on the town, has been improved by a safe route across the A31 near the BP petrol station.

 The A31 town centre by-pass has been extensively planted and improvements made at Hickley's Corner.
-Traffic has been slowed between the two roundabouts at Coxbridge and the Shepherd and Flock and there is improved connectivity between the two parts of the town located either side of the bypass.
+Traffic flows have been made more efficient between the two roundabouts at Coxbridge and the Shepherd and Flock and there is improved connectivity between the two parts of the town located either side of the bypass.

-The new sewage plant is complete, reducing the problem of smells across parts of north Farnham and improving the water quality in the river.
+The sewage plant improvements are complete, reducing the problem of smells across parts of north Farnham and improving the water quality in the river.

-There are more sports facilities for young and old and enhanced green spaces across the town for recreational use.
+There are more sports facilities for young and old and enhanced green spaces across the town for recreational

-The shortage of school places at all levels has been addressed.
+Sufficient school places are available locally at all levels.